-‘Jane The Virgin’ Actress Gina Rodriguez Reveals Her Bikini Body In A Tiny Two Piece
+‘Jane The Virgin’ Actress Gina Rodriguez Reveals Her Bikini Body In A Tiny Two-Piece

-Jane The Virgin star Gina Rodriguez is showing off her incredible body in skimpy two piece bikini in new vacation photos shared on social media.
+Jane The Virgin star Gina Rodriguez is showing off her incredible body in skimpy two-piece bikini in new vacation photos shared on social media.
 The actress, who recently headed to Mexico to celebrate her 34th birthday on July 30, shared a stunning bikini photo with her 2.7 million Instagram followers just one day after her big day.

 The stunning snap showed the star – who plays the titular character on the popular CW series – laying on a grey sofa which appeared to be suspended by two long ropes from a huge tree.
 Rodriguez could then be seen striking her very best model pose as she relaxed in the tropical location, as large white bundles of white material were draped down either side of her from the top of the tree.